A Hurewicz-type Theorem for the Dynamic Asymptotic Dimension with Applications to Coarse Geometry and Dynamics: Baumslag-Solitar groups

-\normalfont We conclude by demonstrating how the theoretical machinery introduced in this paper can be used to calculate the dimension of box spaces for many new examples.
 We will show that for all integers $n$, the box spaces (coming from sequential filtrations) of the Baumslag-Solitar groups $\text{BS}(1, n)$ have dimension $2$.
-This class includes infinitely-many groups which are not virtually nilpotent, providing concrete evidence for the conjecture that finite-dimensional amenable groups should have finite-dimensional box spaces.
+This class includes infinitely-many groups which are not virtually nilpotent (in fact, which have exponential growth), providing concrete evidence for the conjecture that finite-dimensional amenable groups should have finite-dimensional box spaces.

 \definition{The Baumslag-Solitar group $\text{BS}(m, n)$ is the group given by the presentation $\langle a, b \mid ba^mb^{-1} = a^n\rangle$. }